0racle/raku-Inline-J/README.md

 my $arr = $m.getm;
 ```

-As stated, the Raku array returns is shaped and typed.
+As stated, the Raku array returned is shaped and typed.

 ```raku
 say  $arr.^name => $arr.shape;